zstatmanweil/goodtimes/README.md

   - [x] Host the backend
   - [ ] Setup so that deploying changes is fairly easy (github actions?)
   - [ ] Run with wsgi?
 Gunicorn?
 Productioner server, wasup?
+  - [ ] Automatically redirect from http to https